NYU-CDS-Capstone-Project/Voyager/README.md

 # Reason for Teaming Up

-Both share strong interests in deep learning and its application on biomedical research.
+We all share strong interests in deep learning and its application on applied physics and biomedical research.

 # Top 3 Project Choices